-All summer long we perform puppet shows in backyards, front yards, parks throughout the Twin Cities, bringing communities together with original family-friendly theatre.
-Since 2003, the Driveway Tour has reached over 50,000 people in more than 620 neighborhoods.
+For 17 summers, our award-winning Driveway Tour has been roving the Twin Cities with all-ages outdoor puppet shows!
+All summer long we perform puppet shows in backyards, front yards, and parks throughout the Twin Cities, bringing communities together with original family-friendly theatre.
+Since 2003, the Driveway Tour has reached more than 50,000 people.

 How Do I Attend a Driveway Tour Show?

 The Driveway Tour is hosted within communities all around the metro area.
 All shows are free and open to anyone who wants to attend.
-Find a show near you.
+Visit our tour schedule for more info.

 "The puppet show helped us re-imagine our public/community space."